-The Division Director or his/her designee is responsible for DCFS emergency operations.
-The Division Director has established the DCFS State Office Emergency Management Structure to support emergency operations.
-At the discretion of the Division Director and the State Office Emergency Operations Coordinator, responsibilities may be consolidated during smaller emergencies.
+The DCFS Director or their designee is responsible for DCFS emergency operations.
+The DCFS Director has established the DCFS State Office Emergency Management Structure to support emergency operations.
+At the discretion of the DCFS Director and the State Office Emergency Operations Coordinator, responsibilities may be consolidated during smaller emergencies.